Horn conditions for quiver subrepresentations and the moment map: Introduction

 All vector spaces will be fi\-nite-di\-men\-si\-o\-nal complex vector spaces.
-Given a vector space~$V$, we write $\dim V$ for its (complex) dimension and we denote by $\Gr(r,V)$ the Grassmannian of subspaces of dimension~$r$ of~$V$, where $0\leq r\leq\dim V$.
+Given a vector space~$V$, we write $\dim V$ for its (complex) dimension, and, for any~$0\leq r\leq\dim V$, we denote by~$\Gr(r,V)$ the Grassmannian that consists of the subspaces of dimension~$r$ of~$V$.